DaraNadine/ruby-exercises/README.md

 You don't need to fork this repository; clone it to your laptop

-in your `/turing` directory on your laptop (or whatever directory you want this repository to live inside of), run:
+in your `/turing` directory on your lapÂtop (or whatever directory you want this repository to live inside of), run:

 ```
 // using ssh keys